I’ll tell you something about myself.

 One Thing Only

-I’ve found it works really well when you need to have a quick tidy up around the house and it works really well when you’ve got an almighty mess like I had this morning – I’m blaming school holidays and Netflix on this one.
+It works really well when you need to have a quick tidy up in one room or around the house and it works really well for individual tasks that kept being put on the back burner.

 In 20 minutes.